ccpend/graphql-dataloader/README.md

 This is just a trial version!!!

 * Install the npm package as a dependency `npm i graphql-dataloader --save`.
-* Multiple QraphQL requests are merged into one large query and sent in an event loop.
+* Multiple GraphQL requests are merged into one large query and sent in an event loop.

 ```js
 import { GraphQLDataLoader } from 'graphql-dataloader';